Permafrost/TundraTN/SERVICES.md

       a response from the FTP server before timing out and terminating the request.
 Defaults to PT1M (1 minute).
   * `ftps`: refer to `ftp`.
+  * `sftp`: processes each file matching the given `$source` URI with the given processing `$service`.
+The file component of the URI can include wildcards or globs (such as `*.txt`) for matching multiple files at once.
+Note that SFTP retrieval is only supported on Integration Server versions 9.0 and higher.

+    The following example would process all `*.txt` files in the specified directory using SFTP:

+        sftp://useralias/path/*.txt

+    Where:
+    * `useralias` identifies the Integration Server SFTP User Alias to be used for connecting to the source SFTP server.
+    * `path` is the absolute path to the directory where the files to be processed exist, unless it starts with `.` to indicate a relative directory path, such as:

+          sftp://useralias/./path/*.txt

+* `$limit` is an optional maximum number of content matches to be processed in a single execution.
+Defaults to 1000.
+* `$strict?` is an optional boolean, which if `true` will abort routing/ processing rule execution of the document if any any errors (such as validation errors) are encountered prior to processing.
+Defaults to `false`.
 * `$content.identity` is an optional choice of mode for assigning a value to the `DocumentID` of the resulting bizdoc if no `DocumentID` is extracted:
   * `UUID`: assigns a newly generated [UUID] in canonical.